Cucho Hernández: International career

 Hernández has represented Colombia at under-20 level, playing in the 2017 South American U-20 Championship, as well as the 2019 FIFA U-20 World Cup, where he scored a hat-trick against Tahiti.
 Hernández received his first call up to the senior side on 29 September 2018, and made his full international debut on 17 October, coming on in the 72nd minute, replacing Carlos Bacca and scoring a brace in a 3–1 friendly win over Costa Rica at Red Bull Arena in Harrison, New Jersey.

+In May 2026, Hernández was named in Néstor Lorenzo's 26-man Colombia squad for the 2026 FIFA World Cup.
+He made his World Cup debut against Uzbekistan on 18 June, being substituted on for Luis Suárez in the 80th minute.
+In this game, he logged his first World Cup point, assisting Jaminton Campaz for Colombia's third goal.

 Personal life

-Hernández acquired his nickname "Cucho" at a young age, when his father shaved his head, leading him to bear a resemblance to Esteban "Cuchu" Cambiasso, a prominent Argentine soccer player at the time.
+Hernández acquired his nickname "Cucho" at a young age, when his father shaved his head, leading him to bear a resemblance to Esteban "Cuchu" Cambiasso, a prominent Argentine footballer at the time.

 He is a fan of Real Madrid.